-A septic tank comes with many benefits, especially that you don’t need to worry about the state of your local sewer system.
-However, septic systems do require one recurring expense that you might be uncertain about: you should plan to have a sewer and drain cleaning professional visit your Montgomery County residence to have your septic tank pumped.
+A septic tank comes with many benefits, including not needing to worry about the state of your local sewer system.
+However, septic systems require one recurring expense that you might be uncertain about: getting the tank pumped.
+A smart course of action is to plan to have a sewer and drain cleaning professional visit your residence in Montgomery, Chester, or Delaware Counties to have your septic tank pumped.

 You might be wondering, “doesn’t the septic tank have bacteria to break down anything that would need pumping?”
 While bacteria are in your septic system to help control sludge, the amount of sludge that builds up tends to be more than the bacteria can handle.
 If left unchecked, not pumping your septic tank can lead to:

-As the sludge and sediment build up in your system, it can obstruct the pipes that carry wastewater from your home to your drainage field.
-Once this happens, you’ll begin to see slower drainage from your home’s water system and may even see things like:
+Blockages are among the most common complications that can occur when you don’t pump your septic tank.
+As the sludge and sediment build up in your system, it can obstruct the pipes that carry wastewater from your home to your drainfield.
+Once this happens, you’ll begin to see slower drainage from your home’s water system and can potentially see things like:

 - Greener grass above the drainage field.

 - Wastewater backing up in your home’s drains.

 Along with these visual signs, you’ll also begin smelling signs of trouble.
 You’ll start to smell the raw sewage that doesn’t have anywhere else to go.
 This smell will be hard to miss, as it will often hang over your drainage field and find its way into your home if left untreated.